VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

 As we create VPC , By Deafult aws creates

-    • <B>INTERNET Gateway </B>: An internet gateway is created and attached to the VPC.
+    • <B>INTERNET Gateway </B>: Is an entry point to VPC.
 This allows instances in the default public subnet to communicate with the internet(Outgoing Requests) and allows incoming request to VPC into Public subnet via internet.

-    • <B>NACL (Network Access Control List )</B>with default configuration provides security a subnet level
+    • <B>NACL (Network Access Control List )</B> :  provides security a subnet level Of VPC.
+It has Both Configuration - Deny and Allow feature for requests.

+    • <B>Security Group</B>: A default security group is created and associated with the VPC.
+       All inbound traffic is denied by default and allows all outbound traffic.
+       Security – has Only Allow Feature.
+So we cannot used Deny feature here.

     • <B>Route Table </B>:A main route table is created for the VPC, and all subnets are associated with this route table by default.

-    • <B>Default Security Group</B>: A default security group is created and associated with the VPC.
-      This security group allows all outbound traffic and denies all inbound traffic by default.

-    • <B>Network ACL (Access Control List)</B>: A default network ACL is created and associated with the VPC.
-This ACL allows all inbound and outbound traffic by default.
+    • <B>Network ACL (Access Control List)</B>: associated with the VPC.
+All inbound and outbound traffic is denied by default.NACLs support both allow and deny traffic rules.

     • <B>Default Subnet </B>: One default subnet is created in each Availability Zone within the VPC.
       These subnets are public by default